• Skip to primary navigation

 Three ways of making meatballs and rice

-When it comes to the rice layer nothing changes.
+Nothing changes when it comes to the rice layer.
 You have rice, onions, garlic, butter, spices, and some broth.

-But when it comes to the meatballs, there are several ways you can cook those.
+But when it comes to the meatballs, there are several ways you can cook them.

-• Mix ground meat with all the other ingredients, brown them on the stovetop, and bake with the rice.
-I use a mixture of pork and beef most of the time, but only pork or only beef is fine.
-Turkey meatballs are delicious as well.
+• Mix ground meat with all the other ingredients, brown them on the stovetop, and bake them with the rice.
+I usually use a mixture of pork and beef, but only pork or beef is fine.
+Turkey meatballs are also delicious.

 • Sausage meatballs: goes faster.
 Remove the cases of some good quality sausages and form the balls.
 The sausages are usually spicy, so there is nothing else you will add to the mixture.

-• Ready-made meatballs: either homemade leftover meatballs or homemade frozen ones.
+• Ready-made meatballs: either homemade leftover meatballs like these beef koftas or Romanian Meatballs - Chiftele.
 I sometimes have leftovers in the freezer.
 I defrost them quickly on the counter (it won't take long) and add them to the dish.

 • Or frozen and defrosted ready-made bought meatballs.
 They are usually cooked and only need to be reheated.
 Or you can use cooked ones from a pack from the refrigerator section of the supermarket.